I have faith, but I don't feel it

 And yet my personal experience says they can mix.
 True faith is stepping outside our comfort zone, right?
 Every time I have done that, I feel pure terror.

-This was a "mock" government, yet I felt a very real impression to stand against it and petition the governor to veto it because it included no provision for religious exemption.
-I wasn't the only one who took it seriously.
-The large, upperclassmen authors of the bill gathered their friends and accosted me in the hall, demanding I stop, and even trying to snatch my petition paper away.
-The story made the newspaper for the conference and caused a stir.
-Everyone knew me as "the religious nut."
+This was a “mock” government, yet I felt a very real impression to stand against it and petition the governor to veto it because it included no provision for religious exemption.
+I wasn’t the only one who took it seriously.
+The large, upperclassman authors of the bill gathered their friends and accosted me in the hall, demanding I stop, and even trying to snatch my petition paper away.
+The story made the conference newspaper and caused a stir.
+Everyone knew me as “the religious nut.”

 Again, this conference was a bunch of teenagers playing pretend government.
 But the fear I felt trying to stand for what I thought was right was very real.